DiogoRibeiro7/chaotic-dynamical-systems/README.md

 This repository collects a set of R scripts for exploring extreme events in simple chaotic maps.
 It aims to provide small, self contained utilities for estimating the extremal index, analysing exceedance clusters and performing basic block--maxima and peaks--over--threshold (POT) calculations.

+The repository now includes a minimal R package skeleton with `DESCRIPTION`, `NAMESPACE` and an `R/` directory so the functions can be installed using standard tooling such as **devtools**.

 ## Repository Structure

 - **`extremal-index/`** – core helpers for estimating the extremal index and hitting-time statistics.